Is Lyrica (Pregabalin) Addictive?

 Opioid prescriptions today are subject to stringent regulations, which in some cases vary by state, as a result of the rise of the U.S. opioid epidemic and opioid overdose deaths.

-Lyrica may also sometimes be prescribed as a pain medication alternative to opioids for those who do have a substance abuse history.
+Lyrica may also sometimes be prescribed as a pain medication alternative to opioids for those who have a history of substance use disorder.

 Signs Of Pregabalin Abuse

-Lyrica abuse has grown more common in recent years.
+Lyrica misuse has grown more common in recent years.
 If you or a loved one is taking Lyrica, or the generic pregabalin, here are some common warning signs of drug misuse.

 • taking higher doses than prescribed